JackNapier20/AgenticSearch/README.md

 - JS-rendered pages are not scraped (uses static HTTP fetch).
 Add Playwright for full JS support.
 - OpenAI search summary is English-only and US-biased for local entity queries.
-- Consolidation LLM call can be slow for large candidate sets (>20 entities).
 - No caching — re-running the same query re-calls all APIs.

 ---